lakshmenroy/LinearRegressionModel/NonLinearModels/README.md

 # Binary and Multiclass Classification Models

-This repository contains Python code for two different classification tasks:
+This repository contains Python code for two different classification task:

 1. **Binary Classification Model**: This model is trained to classify data into two classes.
 It utilizes a neural network architecture built using PyTorch to fit a binary classification dataset generated using the `make_moons` function from Scikit-Learn.